GoogleChrome/developer.chrome.com/site/en/blog/origin-trial-troubleshooting/index.md

 is enabled for the token.
 This enables an origin trial feature to be tested on multiple subdomains of an origin, without requiring a different token for every subdomain.

-Chrome DevTools will display a warning next to the trial name if the trial is not available in your region, the token has expired, or if there are other restrictions.
+Chrome DevTools will display a warning next to the trial name if the trial is not available for the current user, the token has expired, or if there are other restrictions.

 {% Img src="image/80mq7dk16vVEg8BBhsVe42n6zn82/iW93yyW0wFk7qCeIkqLx.png", alt="Chrome DevTools
 origin trials information in the Application panel showing expired token", width="800", height="424" %}